Creating a Sauna

 Setting is everything with sauna (Squamish, BC)

-The project was a DIY build, done slowly over the course of nearly a year.
-It was done mostly alone, offering solitude and an outlet for the big feelings accompanying a difficult chapter of my life.
+The project was a DIY build, done slowly over the course of a year.
+It was done mostly alone, offering solitude and an outlet for the strong feelings accompanying a difficult chapter of my life.
 However, it was conceived from the begining as a space for building and strengthening community.
 Many loved ones contributed.
 Family members helped swing hammers and operate unfamiliar saws.
 A close friend and veteran sauna-builder offered wisdom and encouragement.
 Another friend created a beautiful heat shield that became a central element of the design.
 A neighbor milled the cedar he felled nearby.

 When I told people what I was up to, more than a few wanted to know more.
 Some were just curious, but many harbor similar dreams.
 It is my hope that this journal will help inspire and inform such dreamers.
 Create the space, gather the people, light the fire.